mouseexe/magic-turing-machine/README.md

 We use a color-shifted Death's Presence to give +1/+1 counters to Dualcaster Mage, which is the only creature without protection from blue.
 This ensures that every time a creature dies, it boosts the toughness of Dualcaster Mage more than the next creature entering will subtract from it.

+## Credits
+Special thanks to Alex Churchill for the basis of this work.

+Additional thanks to reddit users /u/Rufus\_Reddit, /u/StellaAthena, /u/ais523, and everyone else on the reddit thread I posted in November 2018 for their assistance.

+Thank you and I'm very sorry to every one of my friends who have had to listen to me talk about this for the last year.